r6915ee/mask-hx/README.md

 `mask-hx` is developed in [Rust](https://rust-lang.org/).
-Although it's possible to develop using only standalone packages, most users may want to go with Rustup to manage Rust, should they not be on a system that requires packages to be from a single package manager.
+Although it's possible to develop using only standalone packages, most users may want to go with Rustup to manage Rust, should they not be on a system that requires packages to be from a single source, like [NixOS](https://nixos.org/).

 ### Building